 The Inward Investment and International Taxation Review: Indonesia

-Indonesia is a unitary state consisting of 34 provinces and 514 regencies and municipalities.
-In addition to national taxes such as income tax2 and value added tax,3 others are taxes imposed by the regional governments, such as taxes on land and buildings (except for areas used for plantation, forestry and mining, which are still maintained as national taxes), motor vehicles, restaurants, entertainment and advertising.4
+Indonesia is a unitary state consisting of 34 provinces, and 514 regencies and municipalities.
+In addition to national taxes such as income tax2 and value added tax (VAT),3 others are taxes imposed by the regional governments, such as taxes on land and buildings (except for areas used for plantation, forestry and mining, which are still maintained as national taxes), motor vehicles, restaurants, entertainment and advertising.4

 Under Article 23A of the Indonesian Constitution, every tax and other impositions that are compelling in nature for the needs of the state must be regulated by law.
 In many cases, the tax laws delegate to lower regulations, such as government regulations or even ministerial regulations, as implementing regulations to further regulate the subject matter.
 The Director General of Tax also issues many circular letters on certain subjects to subordinates as internal direction or guidelines.
 While these circular letters are not regulations and are technically non-binding on taxpayers, the tax offices very often follow these.
 However, problems arise when the provisions in lower regulations or these circular letters of the tax authority conflict with those provided in the tax laws.
 As a general principle of Indonesian law, a regulation higher in hierarchy will take precedence over a regulation lower in hierarchy (lex superior derogat legi inferiori).
 It has been more than three decades since Indonesia adopted a self-assessment system to replace the official assessment system in its tax legal system (except for tax on land and buildings, which still uses the official assessment system).
 Under the self-assessment system, taxpayers must themselves calculate, pay and report their own tax obligations in accordance with the prevailing laws and regulations.